UWC2-PYTHON/ProgrammingInPython/source/modules/Sequences.rst

 Slicing
 -------

-Python has some other slicing shortcuts...
+Python has some other slicing shortcuts.

 You do not have to provide both ``start`` and ``finish``: